h4nk-et0/utility_belt/battery monitor/README.md

 	Linux :

 		Run the setup.py file.
-Then run the monitor.py file in the src folder to start the program or else run the binary compiled file monitor in the dist folder
+Then run the monitor.py file in the src folder to start the program or else run the binary compiled file monitor in the dist folder.

 	Windows :